WebOrigami/docs/src/content/framework/intro4.md

 Transforming data into HTML can be done with plain JavaScript, but for many cases that's overkill.

 If all we want to do is pour data into a template, a template language can be more appropriate.
-Origami comes with built-in support for a small but expressive template language.
-Origami templates reuse the same expression language as Origami formulas and the ori command-line interface.
+You can use any template system with Origami, but for this tutorial we'll use the template system built into Origami.
+These Origami templates reuse the same expression language as Origami formulas and the ori command-line interface.

 In the `src` folder, create a file called `person.ori` and type or copy/paste the following into it:

 ```hbs
 {{ intro/person.ori }}
 ```

+Like most template languages, Origami templates let you mix boilerplate text with dynamic content represented with placeholders.
+In Origami templates (and many other template languages), placeholders are delineated with `\{\{}}` curly braces.
+Here, the `\{\{name}}` placeholder indicates that we'd like to evaluate the expression `name` to produce the text that should be shown at that point.
+That expression will be evaluated in the context of the data for a given person.

+## Applying a template as a function

 A template is essentially a function for turning data into a text format like HTML, so Origami allows you to invoke a template as a function.
 All you have to do is give that function the data it should transform.